arnoldknott/fullstacksandbox23/backendAPI/README.md

-# Backend for user authentication and session handling
+# Backend API for all backend services

+- user authentication
+- session handling